Achanak (1973 film)

+The actual messages conveyed by the movie are more sublime than simple cuckoldry.
+First and foremost is the futility of a doctor's efforts to save life of an already condemned person.
+After months of untiring efforts of doctors, nurses and all paramedics, the condemned man finally meets his fate at the gallows.
+Ethics of human killing is another message.
+While on one hand the protagonist is awarded a Vir Chakra for killing several humans during war, on the other he is sentenced to death for killing two humans close to him.

-1963 movie Yeh Rastey Hain Pyar Ke was also based on the same case.
-Akshay Kumar starrer 2016 movie Rustom is based on the same case as well.
+The 1963 movie Yeh Rastey Hain Pyar Ke is also based on the same case.
+The Akshay Kumar-starrer 2016 movie Rustom is based on the same case as well.

-The film had no songs, the background score is composed by Vasant Desai.
+The film had no songs, and the background score is composed by Vasant Desai.

 Plot

-Major Ranjeet Khanna is in love with his wife Pushpa, who seems to love him as well.
-His commanding officer, also his father-in-law Lt Col Bakshi.
-Ranjeet is happy with his marriage, until he finds out about his wife's affair with his best friend.
-He kills them both and turns himself in to the police.
-Then, he escapes from the police to find the Ganges River, because he wanted to fulfill his wife's wish of dropping her wedding necklace (mangalsutra) into the river.
-However, the police shoot him first and he is hospitalized, where he becomes emotionally attached to the doctors and the nurse, who are also devastated when he is sentenced to hang to death.
+Major Ranjit Khanna and his wife Pushpa are in love with each other.
+His commanding officer, Lt.
+Col. Bakshi, is his father-in-law.
+Ranjit is happy in his married life, until he finds out about his wife's affair with his best friend.
+He kills both of them and surrenders to the police.
+Then, he escapes from the police to go to the river Ganga, as he wants to fulfill his wife's desire to leave her Mangalsutra in the river.
+However, in his escape attempt, the police shoot him, and he is injured.
+He is then admitted to the hospital, where he becomes emotionally attached to the doctors and nurses.
+When he is finally sentenced to death, they are moved to tears.